 - Fuel Pressure Regulators – Function And Failure Symptoms

+Fuel leaks can be dangerous to drive with because fuel is flammable.
 It really doesn’t matter what is causing the gasoline smell in your car, you just need to have it fixed as soon as you start smelling fuel.
-So, If the fuel leak is near the engine or exhaust, it could result in a fire and a potential total loss of your vehicle.
-Consequently, The fuel liquid is not the danger, the danger is the fumes, you see, liquid gasoline does not burn; the fumes are what catch fire
+If the fuel leak is near the engine or exhaust, it could result in a fire and a potential total loss of your vehicle.